Schweber/hdrop/README.md

   Note: defining a class name is only necessary when running several instances of the same program.

+If you want to run a program on boot and have it wait in the background until called up by hdrop you can use this:

+>exec-once = hdrop -b librewolf

   Please feel free to report missing flags or peculiarities for other programs!